amirabbasja/Mutual-Fund-Evaluation/README.md

 ### 15. Manipulation-Proof Performance Measure (MPPM)

 MPPM is used to assess the performance of an investment fund.
 It compares the fund's returns with both the broader market and a "risk-free rate".
 It also compares the fund's performance to that of the market, not merely to a risk-free rate.
-This enables you to determine whether the fund is actually doing well or is simply being fortunate.
+This enables you to determine whether the fund is actually doing well or is simply being fortunate (Ingersoll, 2007).

 The metric is calculated below: